mattburnett-repo/generic_code_challenge_02/README.md

 You are probably already in the `coding-challenge-mattburnett-repo/backend` directory.

-Change to the frontend directory and install the frontend modules.
+Change to the frontend directory and install the frontend modules:
 ```sh
 cd ../frontend
 yarn
 ```

-Start the frontend
+Start the frontend:
 ```sh
 yarn start
 ```